 Port Vale: Page takes temporary charge after Adams operation

-Port Vale coach Robert Page has taken temporary charge at the League One club after manager Micky Adams had a hip replacement.
+Port Vale coach Robert Page has taken temporary charge at the League One club following manager Micky Adams' hip replacement operation.

 Long-serving assistant manager Mark Grew will remain in his current role, allowing 39-year-old former Wales international Page to step up.

 "It will be good experience for Rob," Grew told BBC Radio Stoke.

 "He just missed out on two jobs this summer, but he's young, ambitious and I reckon will go a lot further."